Taurus G3C Review: How Does It Perform?

 After many times of going to the range, the G3C ate and ate and ate.
 After all of that, I had a single issue regarding the magazine failing to feed a round.
 I had to give the magazine a hearty hit to get the follower to release and the round to rise.
 I fired 450 rounds with a 150 being Winchester Forged, which is notoriously dry and dirty ammo.

 Outside of that one issue with the magazine failing to feed, the gun ran cleanly.
-Speaking of clean, I did not clean the gun and allowed it to get nice and filthy throughout my testing.
+Speaking of cleaning, I did not clean the gun and allowed it to get nice and filthy throughout my testing.
 A mixture of sweat, gunpowder, and a little blood gave it a lovely natural oil to run with!

 Far From Fancy